This introduction to brewing mead was given at the Honey Festival in Pietermaritzburg, in 2023; it's an apperitif for every home.

 Hippocrates (460 - 370 BC)

 R1,000 and you are in business.
 The rest of the bits and pieces you'll find around every home; like a funnel and smooth pebbles from a berg stream.
+Glass marbles can be used too for weights.

 This introduction to brewing mead is to make it plain how simple it is; the only difficulty is getting good quality honey.
 Of course the finer details take years to master.
+Let's get started.

-The 8L carboy is a good place to start; they are quite hard to get by the way since the courier companies will not guarantee them, but that's another story.
+The 8L carboy is a good place to start; they are quite hard to get by the way since the courier companies will not guarantee them but that's another story.

 You will need 2.6kg of unheated honey, 8 peppadews and an orange.